CHAOWEICHIU/functional-javascript-currying/README.md

-# Functional Programming
+# Declarative Style Of Writing Software

-> A programmer’s dream is to write code, and be able to use it with little effort, because we are **LAZY**(or maybe I am very lazy)
+> :heart: A programmer’s dream is to write code, and be able to use it with little effort, because we are **LAZY**(or maybe I am very lazy)

-# You are a good programmer if ...
+> You are writing declarative style to write software if you have ...
-- [ ] Code that can be repeatedly used with little effort
+:thumbsup: Code that can be repeatedly used with little effort
-- [ ] Code that can be tested easily
+:thumbsup: Code that can be tested easily
-- [ ] Code that can express themself
+:thumbsup: Code that can express themself

 # A simple way to tell if you are a good programmer